Jung Yong-hwa: Controversy

 On June 28, 2016, it was reported that Jung is being under investigation for insider trading.
 He was reportedly being investigated for allegedly earning approximately $347,000 through buying stocks in FNC Entertainment after learning about their plans to sign a major celebrity.
 On June 30, Jung was cleared of suspicion and was found not guilty.
 On October 31, FNC Entertainment announced that they would take legal action against malicious rumors about the singer after being framed of insider trading.

 On January 17, 2018, Jung was reported to have entered a Kyung Hee University graduate school program, despite failing to appear at two official interviews for graduate school entrance.
 It was later revealed that he attended the interview separately at his agency FNC Entertainment at the request of the professor in charge of student admission.
 Due to the controversy, Jung's admission was set to be revoked by Kyung Hee University despite having not broken any rules as the university itself has no clear rules regarding graduate student admission process, and that it's often up to the professor's discretion.
-Citizens’ Coalition for Democratic Media (CCDM) issued a press release criticizing SBS for targeting Jung in their report, calling it "exploitative" and "extremely inappropriate reporting by the media that runs the serious risk of human rights violations."
+Citizens' Coalition for Democratic Media (CCDM) issued a press release criticizing SBS for targeting Jung in their report, calling it "exploitative" and "extremely inappropriate reporting by the media that runs the serious risk of human rights violations."

 On October 9, 2018, FNC Entertainment announced that Jung had been cleared of all charges earlier that year.
 It was reported that Jung was not guilty of obstruction of business in regards to his school admissions.
 The prosecutor decided to not indict him in July.
 The law also acknowledged that Jung did not have any intention of receiving preferential admission.

-Mandatory military service
+Military service

 Jung began his compulsory military service on March 5, 2018.
 He volunteered to be assigned in the 702nd Special Assault Regiment in II Corps on April 13, 2018.
 Jung was discharged from his military service on November 3, 2019.